Skip to content

 How do you know if your exploratory testing is working?
 It's not as simple as checking off test cases.
 Success in exploratory testing relies on a more nuanced approach, combining quantitative metrics with qualitative feedback.

-Track Key Metrics
+Track the Right Metrics

 One of the most straightforward ways to measure exploratory testing effectiveness is by tracking key metrics.
 The defect detection rate, or the number of defects found per hour of testing, offers valuable insights.
 A rising defect detection rate could indicate testers are becoming more skilled at uncovering issues, or it might reveal underlying problems in the development process.
 Timeboxing helps structure sessions and provides a consistent timeframe for comparing results.
 By setting time limits for each exploration, you can better gauge the team's efficiency and identify areas for improvement.

-Evaluate Product Quality Impact
+Evaluate Impact on Product Quality

 Beyond simply counting bugs, consider the broader impact of exploratory testing on product quality.
 Does the software feel more intuitive?
 Are users encountering fewer unexpected roadblocks?
 Exploratory testing focuses on delivering value quickly.
 Look for improvements in user experience, a reduction in critical bugs reported post-release, and a faster development cycle overall.
 These qualitative improvements often demonstrate the true value of exploratory testing.